drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/DoubletDecon.rst

     +-------------------------+--------------------------+

-Merging Results with Other Software Restults
+Merging Results with Other Software Results
 --------------------------------------------
 We have provided a script that will help merge and summarize the results from multiple softwares together.
 See :ref:`Combine Results <Combine-docs>`.